Furniture Design | Minneapolis College of Art and Design

 3 credits

-Furniture has been defined as functional art.
-This class investigates the boundaries of functionality, furniture, and art using traditional methods of furniture design and construction to sustain or dispute this definition.
-Lectures covering crossover furniture artists and sculptors initiate a conversation about the role of function in art.
+In this class products, furniture and designed objects are viewed as fine art.
+This class investigates the boundaries of functionality, aesthetics and purpose to sustain or dispute this definition.
+Lectures covering crossover designers and artists initiate a conversation about the role of function in art and art in design.

 FURN 3056 Furniture: Textile and Surface